Sydney Adamu: Family

 Sydney is an only child, little else about her upbringing has been revealed.
 Her mother died of lupus when she was four or five years old; she was raised by her dad Emmanuel Adamu (Robert Townsend).

-Syd's dad seems to work a blue-collar job in maintenance or in some kind of an industrial–manufacturing business.
-Decor in his apartment living room includes an oil painting of Chicago L trains, a stereo system with a collection of vinyl record albums, a large number of houseplants, and a book collection including novels by Toni Morrison (multiple titles, including The Bluest Eye), Zora Neale Hurston, Rosa Guy, and Charles Dickens, and non-fiction titles by writers including Barack Obama and Eckhart Tolle.
-His kitchen features a painting of a rainy-day cityscape, a bright yellow cookie jar, a copy of Edna Lewis' In Pursuit of Flavor, more houseplants, and a rustic, glass-fronted hutch in the corner.
-Syd's dad gave her a copy of Coach Mike Krzyzewski's book, Leading with the Heart: Coach K's Successful Strategies for Basketball, Business, and Life to help her with the process of launching the Bear.
-Syd's dad does not drink alcohol and does not eat cherries.
-Sydney's dad had a first-degree heart block cardiac incident in season four.
-Syd is possibly of Nigerian-American heritage.
-(Note: Nigerian immigrants began settling in Chicago in measurable numbers as refugees of the Nigerian Civil War (1967–1970), and the "largest population of West Africans in Chicago is Nigerian.")
+Edebiri wanted "multi-hyphenate" Townsend to play the role of her onscreen dad, joking that he had already raised her as the TV dad of The Parent 'Hood, a 1990s WB Network family sitcom, of which Townsend was also an executive producer.

+Sydney's Coke-braised short ribs were inspired by something her mom used to make.
 Her mom was "like a Black southern belle," and was an actress, mostly in community theater productions.
-In season two, Syd and her dad celebrated her late mom's birthday with dinner and cake.
+Her birthday was in March; in season 2, Syd and her dad celebrated her late mom's birthday with dinner and cake.
 Syd's maternal grandfather was an automobile mechanic.

 Syd typically wears her hair in two-tone box braids, styled by her cousin Chantel (Danielle Deadwyler), who lives on the South Side of Chicago.
+Critical response to Deadwyler's Chantel was overwhelmingly positive, with her performance called "extraordinary" and "excellent".
+Rolling Stone TV critic Alan Sepinwall praised the "chameleonic" Deadwyler for her performance in the "relaxed, confident, funny role."

-Chantel's husband/long-term partner is Christian and their kid together is T.J.
+Chantel's husband is Christian, and their kid together is T. J. (Arion King).

 Sydney also has a cousin Monty who works at Boeing, and an Auntie Marsha, whose house is "energetically musty."
 Sydney missed Auntie Marsha's most recent birthday party.
 Syd's extended family is otherwise undescribed in-universe, and the show tends to focus closely on the Berzatto clan, who work and live on the north side.